Donald Shebib: Later features and sequel

 The awards scheduled for the following year were cancelled and did not return until 1975.
 Shebib did enter his next film, Second Wind (1976) and won the award for Best Editing.
 Neither it nor Fish Hawk (1979) were commercial successes.
 He found success once more with Heartaches (1981), described by Wyndham Wise as a variation of Goin' Down the Road with a pair of working-class women.

-Beginning in the 1980s, Shebib has worked primarily in television, but occasionally returned to feature films with Running Brave (1983), Change of Heart (1993), The Ascent (1994), and Down the Road Again (2011), a sequel to Goin' down the Road, featuring some of the original cast members as well as a new generation of characters.
+Beginning in the 1980s, Shebib worked primarily in television, but occasionally returned to feature films with Running Brave (1983), Change of Heart (1993), The Ascent (1994), and Down the Road Again (2011), a sequel to Goin' down the Road, featuring some of the original cast members as well as a new generation of characters.

 In between The Ascent and Down the Road Again, Shebib said there had been little work, though he had written a few scripts.
 There was some talk of Shebib directing Rob Stefaniuk in a film called Bart Fargo, an homage to La Petomane, in 2004 and 2005, but it is unclear as to whether it was made, completed, and released.
 In 2008, he was quoted as saying that Canada was a great place to make a first film, but "a hard place to keep things going."